-What Does A Mental Health Professional Offer?
+What Can A Mental Health Counselor Help You With?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated April 23, 2024by BetterHelp Editorial Team
+Updated November 1, 2024by BetterHelp Editorial Team

 Navigating mental health challenges, including mental health disorders and behavioral disorder, may take a toll on your emotional health.
 If you have been experiencing mental health concerns, it may have disrupted your day-to-day life or other life situations that require mental health counseling services.

 Whether you're experiencing severe depression anxiety, or going through a stressful life transition, a licensed professional counselor provides mental health support and assists clients in navigating life's challenges more effectively.
-Seeking professional help may help you develop critical thinking and interpersonal skills needed to manage the symptoms and concerns you're experiencing, ultimately improving your mental well-being, and quality of life.
+Seeking professional help can help you develop critical thinking and interpersonal skills needed to manage the symptoms and concerns you're experiencing, ultimately improving your mental well-being, and quality of life.

 Ilona Titova/EyeEm